- Welcome

 Progress to Date:

-Since 2022, when preschool and prekindergarten faculty began working with a nationally recognized ECE consultant, this team has made enormous progress.
-Some changes have already been implemented, among them creating an updated program philosophy statement, revisions to classroom layouts and outdoor spaces to optimize existing spaces, adjusting teacher schedules to improve joint team planning time, and enhanced professional development for teachers.
+This team has made enormous progress since 2022, when preschool and prekindergarten faculty began working with a nationally recognized ECE consultant.
+Some changes have already been implemented: creating an updated program philosophy statement, revisions to classroom layouts and outdoor areas to optimize existing spaces, adjusting teacher schedules to improve joint team planning time, and enhancing professional development for teachers.

-But the joint conclusion of our consultant work and internal research supported Evergreen's plan to invest in Early Childhood with a new, dedicated building as well as a division head for the program.
-The division head will start at Evergreen in July 2025, and plans for the Early Childhood center are well underway.
+But the joint conclusion of our consultant work and internal research supported Evergreen's plan to invest in Early Childhood with a new, purpose-built building as well as a dedicated division head for the program.
+Construction on the Early Childhood Center launched in April 2025, and Kristie Lear arrived at Evergreen in July 2025.

 Still to Come:

-In addition to the new spaces, professional development work continues for our early childhood educators, including the kindergarten teaching team as well, with a focus on documentation of student learning as part of deepening their understanding of the Reggio Emilio system.
+As construction progresses, professional development work continues for our early childhood educators including the kindergarten teaching team, with a focus on documentation of student learning as part of deepening their understanding of the Reggio Emilia approach.

 Access and Inclusion